Queries

 Types of queries

-You can find more about each type of query in the Query Dispatchers section.
+You can find more about each type of query in the Query dispatchers section.

 Subsections